Contact | Join | Shop

 • New Plimmoth Gard costumed re-enactors fire volleys and share stories of 17th-century life on the front lawn.

-• Family-friendly Treasure Hunts, sponsored by South Shore Music Circus, offer kids to a great way to explore Plymouth's early history!
+• Family-friendly Treasure Hunts, sponsored by South Shore Music Circus, offer kids a great way to explore Plymouth's early history!

 2025 BURIAL HILL TOURS - Live on Burial Hill